 A clean environment is in everyone’s interest.
 Our legal system should protect public and private property from pollution.
 The right of property owners to prosecute any polluter under trespass, nuisance, and negligence laws should be reinstated.
 It follows that bureaucracies should not be allowed to harass alleged environmental violators or restrict their direct access to just treatment under the judicial system.

-Because only actions that infringe on the rights of others can properly be termed "crimes", we favor the repeal of federal, state, and local laws restricting our fundamental freedom to govern our own lives.
+Because only actions that infringe on the rights of others can properly be termed “crimes”, we favor the repeal of federal, state, and local laws restricting our fundamental freedom to govern our own lives.
+In particular, we advocate:

 The repeal of laws restricting the production, sale, possession, or use of prohibited drugs and medicines.
 The repeal of laws regarding a minimum drinking age which are in conflict with the legally recognized age for maturity and responsibility.
 The repeal of laws restricting consensual sexual relations between adults.
 The repeal of laws regulating or prohibiting gambling.
 The decriminalization of assisted suicide.